Dynamic Sparse Training for Deep Reinforcement Learning: Proposed Method

-where $\tau$ is a hyperparameter that controls the update in the target networks.
-The sparse topology of the target networks and the current networks consequently deviate slowly from each other.
-The slow update of the target network by $\tau$ would slowly increase the number of non-zero connections in the target networks over time.
-To address this point and ensure that the initial sparsity level in the target networks is maintained, after each update of the target networks, we prune the extra connections that make the total number of connections exceeds the initial defined one.
-We choose to prune the extra weights based on their magnitude.
+\textbf{Maintain Sparsity Level in Target Networks (Algorithm \ref{alg:maint_sparsity}).} TD3 delays the update of the target networks to be performed every $d$ steps.
+In addition, the target networks are slowly updated by some proportion $\tau$ instead of making the target networks exactly match the current ones (Algorithm \ref{alg:DS_TD3} \textbf{L23-L25}).
+These two points lead to a slow deviation of the sparse topologies of the target networks from current networks.
+Consequently, the slow update of the target networks by $\tau$ would slowly increase the number of non-zero connections in the target networks over time. \textit{To address this}, after each update of the target networks, we prune the extra connections that make the total number of connections exceed the initial defined one.
+We prune the extra weights based on their smallest magnitude.
+Assume we have to retain $k$ connections.
+The target masks of the actor ($\bm{M'}_{\bm{\phi'}}$) and critics ($\bm{M'}_{\bm{\theta'}_1}$, $\bm{M'}_{\bm{\theta'}_2}$) are calculated as follows: